Other Fisheries-Related Projects:

 The National Center for Healthy Housing Watts to Well Being Survey (WTS)

 In 2010, QuanTech conducted the WTS to collect information for the National Center for Healthy Housing under a US Recovery Act grant.
 We developed a detailed plan of action for conducting the survey, provided input to the questionnaire, programmed a CATI system for data collection, and began data collection in a timely manner.
 We contacted over 500 respondents for the first-year survey and conducted one-year follow-up interviews with over 385 respondents.

 Development of Performance Characteristic Sheets (PCS) for X-Ray Fluorescence (XRF) Instruments

 XRF instruments are used to detect lead in paint by nondestructive methods, and play an important role in the inspection of housing to detect the presence of lead-based paint.
 QuanTech developed an evaluation system for XRF instruments, which is used by HUD to qualify instruments for use in federally-assisted housing by means of Performance Characteristic Sheets (PCS).
-The PCS for an XRF instrument specifies the performance parameters, accuracy and precision of the instrument based on a round of testing at a facility constructed by QuanTech and maintained by HUD.
+The PCS for an XRF instrument specifies the performance parameters, accuracy and precision of the instrument based on a round of testing at a facility in Rockville, MD maintained by QuanTech for HUD.
 Since the XRF testing data does not follow a normal distribution, a nonparametric method of data analysis is used.
 Specifically, the mean, 5 th and 95th percentile of the XRF measurement as a function of the true lead level in paint are estimated using monotone regression implemented by a “pool adjacent violators” method.
 QuanTech has tested and analyzed data for approximately 10 different XRF instruments to date.
 If you are interested in having a PCS test conducted, contact Dr. David Cox at (240)397-2993.